Fast simulation of planar Clifford circuits: Preliminaries

 \Cref{fig:to_nice} depicts an example of this transformation.
 Note that the transformation only creates nodes that are intersections of others, so the maximum bag size cannot increase.
 When we create merge nodes from two children, we take the union of two nodes, but both are already contained in their parent, so the new bag cannot be bigger than its parent.
 Thus, treewidth does not increase.

-Suppose there are $m$ bags in the tree decomposition, and thus $m-1$ edges.
-The first step of the transformation creates at most one node per edge, and an additional node per multi-child internal node.
-There are at most $m-1$ edges, and at most $\frac{m-1}{2}$ multi-child internal nodes (since each one is associated with at least two edges), so we add at most $\frac{3}{2}m$ nodes in that step.
+Observe that since $T$ is a tree with $m$ nodes, it has $m-1$ links.
+The first step of the transformation creates at most one node per link, and an additional node per multi-child internal node.
+There are at most $m-1$ links, and at most $\frac{m-1}{2}$ multi-child internal nodes (since each one is associated with at least two links), so we add at most $\frac{3}{2}m$ nodes in this step.
+For a bag $B$ with children $C_1, \ldots, C_k$, this step takes time $O\left(|B| + \sum_{i=1}^k |C_i|\right)$, which leads to a total runtime of $O(||T||_1)$ for this first step, which is in $O(mt)$.

 If a node of the tree has $d > 2$ children, then in the second step of the transformation we create new merge nodes which blow it up into a binary tree with $d$ leaves.
 The leaves and root of the binary tree already exist, but we create $d-2$ additional nodes.
 The total number of children across all nodes is $m-1$, so we add at most $m-3$ additional nodes.
+Therefore in total, the process introduces at most $\frac{5}{2}m$ new nodes.
+Because each new node is obtained by taking unions and intersections of at most three nodes (whose sizes are at most $t+1$), the time to compute each new node is $O(t)$.
+Combining this with the fact that this transformation only creates $O(m)$ new nodes, we find that the runtime of this second step is $O(mt)$. \end{proof}